 Most of the complaints we deal with involve disputes about claim settlements.
 Follow these tips to help avoid problems:

 - Read your policy carefully.
 A policy is a contract between you and the insurance company or HMO.
 Don’t rely on your agent to tell you what your policy covers.

 - Keep copies of all documents and take notes about all calls you have with the insurance company or HMO.
-Include the date and subject of any conversations you have and the name and title of the person you spoke to.
+Include the date and what you talked about.
+Be sure to include the name and title of the person you spoke with.

-- Ask the company to tell you what language in the policy it’s using to settle your claim.
-Determine whether the disagreement is because you and the insurance company or HMO read your policy differently.
+- Ask the company to show you what language in the policy it’s using to settle your claim.
+The disagreement might be because you and the insurance company or HMO read your policy differently.

 Auto and Homeowner Claim Tips

 - Keep all receipts for repairs you make to your damaged property.
-Auto and homeowners policies may require you to make reasonable and necessary repairs to prevent further damage.
+Auto and homeowners policies may require you to make reasonable temporary repairs to prevent further damage.
 Your policy covers the cost of these repairs.
-If possible, take pictures or videos of the damage before making temporary repairs.
+If possible, take pictures or videos of your damaged property before making any repairs.